kjolley/BIGSdb_documentation/curator_guide.rst

 Single allele
 =============
-To add a single new allele, click the sequences (all loci) add (+) link on the curator's main page - if only a few loci are defined with permission for the current user to curate then they will be listed individually and the specific locus allele addition links can also be used.
+To add a single new allele, click the sequences add (+) link on the curator's main page.

 .. image:: /images/curation/add_alleles.png